EMS Duty Physician (EDP) Team ^

 Physicians interested in the EMS Duty Physician program should begin at the Joining VBEMS page.

-Commanded by Assistant Chief Nick Askew, the Virginia Beach EMS Field Supervisor Team consists of specially selected and trained volunteer EMS providers who are all members of the City’s volunteer rescue squads.
+The VB Rescue – EMS Field Supervisor Team consists of specially selected and trained volunteer EMS providers who are members of the City’s volunteer rescue squads.
 This position assists the Duty Shift Commander (EMS Chief 10) and other field supervisors in managing the Department’s operational resources on a minute-to-minute basis.
 In addition, these Captains provide command, control, and supervision at significant incidents.
-In parallel with the other field supervisors they are authorized to modify incident assignments, execute policy, conduct investigations, and initiate corrective actions.
+In parallel with the other field supervisors, they are authorized to modify incident assignments, execute policy, conduct investigations, and initiate corrective actions.

-Virginia Beach EMS SWAT medics assist the Virginia Beach Police Dept. SWAT team with various tactical operations.
+VB Rescue – EMS SWAT medics assist the Virginia Beach Police Department SWAT team with various tactical operations.

 Examples of Mission Types: